-Armed with my Orla Kiely secateurs and a pair of gumboots, I went for a walk in the forrest near our home over the weekend to cut some branches and make my first wreath of the season.
+So armed with my Orla Kiely secateurs and a pair of gumboots, I went for a walk in the forest over the weekend to cut some branches to make my first wreath of the season.

 - Scots pine (Pinus sylvestris)

 I hope you will find this useful.
 I would love to hear about your good and bad experiences making a wreath :-)